 HOW AWARE YOU ARE ABOUT THE ANCHORS OF YOUR IDENTITY AND YOUR VALUES; HOW YOU FEEL AND ACT IN CONSEQUENCE.

-This graph shows only one dimension - behavioral meaning that you are action- oriented, without much engagement of your feelings and without necessarily thinking about this aspect intellectually.
-You might use this information to seek ways to expand your understanding and explore your emotions.
+This graph shows only one dimension - cognitive indicating that you have knowledge about this aspect, without necessarily engaging your feelings.
+You might use this information to explore your emotions.